threebytesfull/matrix-pi/README.md

     i2cdetect -y 1

-By default, TheMatrix will have address 0x30 if you haven't added a resistor at R4 to specify otherwise.
+By default, TheMatrix will have address 0x30 if you haven't added a resistor at R5 (R4 on the prototype boards) to specify otherwise.
 The output should look something like this:

          0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
     00:          -- -- -- -- -- -- -- -- -- -- -- -- --